-This information is available via the Smart Reporting Portal (to the owner) and the Pod Point App (to end users).
-These applications can be used to view all charges within the last 12 months.
-They can be viewed individually, or grouped by week, month or year.
+This information is available via the Pod Point App.
+The app can be used to view all charges within the last 12 months.
+These can be viewed individually, or grouped by week, month or year.

-Electrical power measurements sent over the communication network have been tested to be accurate within 10%.
+Solo 3 electrical power measurements sent over the communication network have been tested to be accurate within 10%.
 The electrical power measurements are made every 1 second.
-Power measurements which could not be sent due to unavailability of the communication network are not re-transmitted.
-Therefore, missing charge data may lead to some inaccuracy in monthly or annual aggregated charge statistics.
+Power measurements will not be sent during periods of unavailability of the communication network.
+Therefore, unavailability of the communication network from time to time may lead to some inaccuracy in monthly or annual aggregated charge statistics.